Vision Rehabilitation Center

 Luckily, at VRC, there are several ways to slow the progression of myopia such as:

 Often multifocal glasses can help your children become less nearsighted in adulthood than single vision glasses.

 Multifocals are designed to help your children see well at various distances, especially as they age.

 By using a rigid gas permeable contact lens, the front surface of your child’s eye can be gently reshaped while he/she sleeps.
-He/she can enjoy clear vision the next day free of contact lenses or glasses.
+He/she can enjoy clear vision the next day, contact lenses or glasses free.

 Did you know that almost 80% of perceptual input in sports is visual?
-Strong vision can be crucial for an athlete’s performance and each sport has its unique visual demands and challenges.
-However, all sports require skills such as: coordination, concentration, visual processing speed, hand-eye coordination and accuracy and other visually-related abilities used when playing sports.
+Good vision can be crucial for an athlete’s performance, with unique visual demands in each sports.
+Skills like coordination, concentration, visual processing speed, hand-eye coordination and accuracy are key.

 Our Sports N Vision tailored program boosts these skills for better performance.